carlosperate/awesome-pyproject/README.md

 - [flake8](https://gitlab.com/pycqa/flake8/issues/428) - A python tool that glues together pep8, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
 - [Mypy](https://github.com/python/mypy/issues/5205) - An optional static type checker for Python (PEP 484).
+- [nose2](https://github.com/nose-devs/nose2/issues/452) - The successor to nose.
+Its purpose is to extend unittest to make testing nicer and easier to understand.
 - [pycodestyle](https://github.com/PyCQA/pycodestyle/issues/813) - A tool to check your Python code against some of the style conventions in PEP 8.
 - [pyenv](https://github.com/pyenv/pyenv/issues/1233) - Simple Python version management.
 - [pytest](https://github.com/pytest-dev/pytest/issues/1556) - A testing framework that makes it easy to write small tests, yet scales to support complex functional testing.